HangfireIO/Hangfire.Documentation/background-methods/using-batches.rst

 .. admonition:: Limited storage support
    :class: warning

-   Only **Hangfire.SqlServer** and **Hangfire.Pro.Redis** job storage implementations are currently supported.
+   Only official **Hangfire.InMemory**, **Hangfire.SqlServer** and **Hangfire.Pro.Redis** job storage implementations are currently supported.
 There is nothing special for batches, but some new storage methods should be implemented.

 Configuration
 --------------